art-abdulwadud/build-a-survey/README.md

-# Creating a form with HTML5 and CSS
+# Creating a form with HTML5

-For creating a form, we are going to need HTML5 inputs and CSS for styling it up a bit.
+For creating a form, we are going to need HTML5 tags such as input tags, select tags, textarea tags and a form tag.

 ## Types of input